etiennebr/rstdocs/Applications/Geometry/BundleToPerfectSensor.rst

 **Mode**
-Superimposition mode Available choices are:
+Superimposition mode.
+Available choices are:

 - **Default mode** : Default superimposition mode : uses any projection reference or sensor model found in the images

 - **Pleiades mode** : Pleiades superimposition mode, designed for the case of a P+XS bundle in SENSOR geometry.
 It uses a simple transform on the XS image : a scaling and a residual translation.

 **Spacing of the deformation field**
  Spacing of the deformation field.
 Default is 10 times the PAN image spacing.

 **Output image**
  Output image.

 **Available RAM (Mb)**
-Available memory for processing (in MB)
+Available memory for processing (in MB).

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------